rixiobarrios/aws-s3-setup-guide/README.md

 1. Select `US East (N. Virginia)` for the `Region`.
 1. Click `Create`.
 1. Highlight your bucket and select the `Permissions` tab.
-1. Click `Bucket policy` near the bottom of the `Permissions` dropdown.
+1. Click `Bucket policy` near the bottom of the `Permissions` tab.
-1. At the bottom of the `Bucket Policy Editor` modal, click `AWS Policy Generator`.
+1. At the bottom of the `Bucket Policy Editor` page, click `Policy Generator`.
 This opens the AWS Policy Generator page.
 1. On the AWS Policy Generator page

     1. Step 1: Select Policy Type